oracle/python-oracledb/doc/src/api_manual/async_connection.rst

     .. note::

-        AsyncConnection objects are only supported in the python-oracledb Thin mode.
+        AsyncConnection objects are only supported in python-oracledb Thin mode.

     .. note::